briahnayee/audition_tracker/README.md

 ![audition tracker](https://i.imgur.com/JnOJlkU.png)

 ### Technologies Used:
-React, Node, PostgreSQL, JavaScript, HTML, CSS
+React, Node.js, PostgreSQL, JavaScript, HTML, CSS

 ### Getting Started:
 Create an account and login.
 Create a new audition to add to your table by clicking the "New Audition" button.
 Fill in the form and click submit to add the audition to your table.